python/devguide/gitbootcamp.rst

 - You now want to update your forked CPython repository to be the same as the upstream CPython repository.

+Please do not try to solve this by creating a pull request from ``python:master`` to ``<username>:master`` as the authors of the patches will get notified unnecessarily.

 Solution::

    git checkout master
    git pull upstream master
    git push origin master

+.. note:: For the above commands to work, please follow the instructions found
+          in the :ref:`checkout` section

 Another scenario: